Open a PDF version to print this topic

 Diagnosing ADHD

-If you are concerned about your tamaiti, talk to their school teacher and your family doctor.
-Sometimes teachers may be the first to raise concerns and suggest that you and your tamaiti see your GP.
+If you are concerned about your tamaiti, talk to their school teacher and your general practice team.
+Sometimes teachers may be the first to raise concerns and suggest that you and your tamaiti see your general practice team.

-There is no simple test your doctor can use to tell for certain whether your tamaiti has ADHD.
+There is no simple test your general practice team can use to tell for certain if your tamaiti has ADHD.

-To diagnose ADHD, your doctor may ask you some questions about how your tamaiti behaves and may physically examine them.
+To diagnose ADHD, your general practice team may ask you some questions about how your tamaiti behaves.
+They may also physically examine them.

 Thumbnail image.
 Follow the link to the CADDRA formThey may ask you and the teacher of your tamaiti to fill in a form rating how your tamaiti behaves in different situations, such as: